hypermodeinc/modus-recipes/rag/rag-mdfiles/README.md

 ### storage and embeddings

-Each Page is strored as a hierarchy of Sections and chuncks.
-Each chunk is added to Dgraph as a An embedding is computed for with every chunck.
+Each Page is stored as a hierarchy of Sections and chunks.
+Each chunk is added to Dgraph as a An embedding is computed for with every chunk.
 The embedding function uses the model `minilm`.

 ### context generation

 When receiving a question, we compute a vector embedding and search for the most similar document chunk.
-We build a context by aggregating the content of the chunck, the parent section and all section 'above' in the document.
+We build a context by aggregating the content of the chunk, the parent section and all section 'above' in the document.
 The idea here, is that a piece of text (chunk) in, let's say, a Header 3 section of a document is better understood when considering the text of the associated Header 2 and Header 1 sections of the markdown file.
 This `parent context` is a good tradeoff